Her Scar Story: Woman Walked 1,000 Miles Bare-Chested For Breast Cancer

 “What is a woman without breasts?” she asked herself.
 Paulette was left with a choice – life, or holding on to the very things that were trying to kill her.

 After her double mastectomy, Paulette underwent months of vigorous and expensive chemotherapy.
-Although the treatments left the family on the brink of financial ruin, they saved her life.
+Although the treatments left the family on the brink of going broke, they ultimately saved her life.
 For her, surviving cancer was not enough.
 She felt that if other people could see her scars and hear her story, she could help them.

 Her teenage daughter posted a photo of Paulette’s scars on Facebook, and it went viral.
 Immediately, she was inundated with messages of support and gratitude from cancer survivors and their family members.
 By exposing herself and speaking out bravely, she broke the shameful silence and empowered other women to get the same life saving procedure.
 By showing her scars, Paulette inspires hundreds who had suffered all kinds of trauma to share their own scar stories.

-According to her kickstarter campaign page, now, she’s on a new mission – walking 1000 miles across the country bare-chested to share her story, commemorate those who lost their lives, and to show what the disease really looks like.
-By walking across the country baring her scars for all to see, Paulette is on a brave mission to remind us that we all have scars, and we should not be ashamed of them.
+But that wasn’t enough for Leaphart, she embarked on a new mission, – walking 1000 miles across the country bare-chested to share her story, commemorate those who lost their lives, and to show what the disease really looks like.
+By walking across the country baring her scars for all to see, Paulette set out to remind us that we all have scars, and we should not be ashamed of them.
 There’s is a short film detailing her story here.

 “They found the tumor in my right breasts.
 But the doctor recommended that they take both my breasts.
 I wasn’t…